chrisdavenport/j3-rest-api/README.md

 /api/services/root/get.php
 ```

-## Extending support for a component
+## Adding web services support to a component
 Look at /components/com_content for an example of how this could be done.
 The core web services code looks for a services.json file in each of the installed component directories.
 If it finds one it automatically merges it into the services router map.

 Here’s the one for com_content: